webosose/website/content/en/docs/tools/sdk/cli/cli-release-notes.md

 ### Known Issues

 * When you install or uninstall an app using `ares-install`, a running Home Launcher disappears from the screen.
 To make the app listed on Home Launcher, you must reboot the target device.
-    * After rebooting the target device, the external app is listed on Home Launcher, but the icon of the app is not displayed.
+    * After rebooting the target device, the downloadable app is listed on Home Launcher, but the icon of the app is not displayed.

 ## v1.9.4 (June 2019)